TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 -	Find and read other sources on the topic
 -	Set up Mendeley for your group for tracking who’s reading what
 -	Decide on a team name and turn it in.
+-   Plan a social activity with your group to get to know each other

 ## Discussion Questions